Phenomenological constraints on light mixed sneutrino dark matter scenarios: Results

-In the yellow region the relic density of the sneutrino is larger than the dark matter relic density from Planck collaboration data \cite{Ade:2013zuv}.
-The light-red region is excluded by the Higgs invisible decay searches at ATLAS \cite{ATLAS-CONF-2014-010}.
-The Higgs decays invisibly into a pair of the sneutrinos or the lightest neutralinos in parameter space of our model.
-This light-red region will become larger by the searches at future colliders.
-The upper limit on the Higgs invisible decay branching ratio of $10\%$ constrains the mixing angle $\sin \theta_{ \tilde{ \nu}}$ up to $0.1$.
-In addition, the $1\%$ limit can test all the region of the sneutrino mixing angle in the light sneutrino scenarios.
-The constraint on dark matter direct detection rates from LUX \cite{Akerib:2013tjd} and SuperCDMS \cite{Agnese:2014aze} is not serious in the light mass region.
-In the allowed region the spin independent cross section is of the order of $10^{-42}\ \mathrm{cm}^2$.
+Fig.~\ref{fig:general1g} shows the results of our parameter scan in the $(m_{\tilde{\nu}_1}, \sin \theta_{\tilde{\nu}})$ plane.
+In the yellow (light-grey) region, the relic density of the sneutrino is larger than the observed dark matter relic density obtained by the Planck collaboration \cite{Planck:2013pxb}.
+The pink (dark-grey) region is excluded by the Higgs boson invisible decay searches at ATLAS \cite{ATLAS-CONF-2015-004}.
+In the allowed region, the spin independent cross section is of the order of $10^{-42}\ \mathrm{cm}^2$.
+The constraints on dark matter direct detection rates from LUX (blue dotted line) \cite{Akerib:2013tjd} and SuperCDMS (green solid line) \cite{Agnese:2014aze} are not serious for such light sneutrino masses as shown in Fig.~\ref{fig:general1g}.